Retro-Devils/Pi.D.E.I./README.md

 - Easily install offical emus press go it installs for you
 - Force Update Retropie Setup
 - Easily install community/unoffical emus
-- Install Emus supported for your pi
+- Install multi Retroarch with one button push

 # Offical Emus Supported
 - All emus in Offical Retropie Setup can be installed through Pi.D.E.I